synaodev/leviathan-racket/README.md

 - [Pxtone Source](https://pxtone.org/developer)
 ## Building From Source
 - General:
+  - CMake version must be at least 3.15.
+  - OpenGL driver must support at least a 3.3 core profile.
-  - Must have compiler with C++17 support and at least CMake v3.15.
+  - Compiler must support at least C++17 and C11.
-  - OpenGL v3.3 is the lowest version supported.
   - To manage dependencies, I recommend [vcpkg](https://github.com/microsoft/vcpkg).
 It's required for Windows and MacOS builds, but you can use it on Linux as well.
   - `<vcpkg-CLI> install openal-soft angelscript glm entt sdl2 tmxlite nlohmann-json stb`.
   - When running cmake, pass the toolchain file: `cmake <build-directory> -DCMAKE_TOOLCHAIN_FILE=<vcpkg-root>/scripts/buildsystems/vcpkg.cmake`.
 - Windows:
   - Vcpkg is absolutely required.
   - Supports MSVC, Clang, and MinGW (Posix threading model only).
+Cygwin is not supported.
   - For MinGW, you need to first build vcpkg dependencies using a MinGW triplet.
 When running cmake, you then need to specifiy your target triplet and your compiler locations like this:
     `cmake <build-directory> \`
 	`-G "MinGW Makefiles" \`